Jason Sullivan — Founder of True Dossier

 FBI agents were first dispatched to Jason’s mother’s home and then to his residence in San Diego — located several counties away — where they missed him.

-Agents subsequently questioned several individuals familiar with Sullivan about his professional work in support of the campaign.
+Federal agents swiftly began questioning multiple individuals familiar with Sullivan, seeking details about his professional role and activities in support of the campaign.

-Recognizing the gravity of the situation, Sullivan immediately retained legal counsel after being served with two federal subpoenas from the Office of Special Counsel:
+Recognizing the gravity of the situation, Sullivan immediately retained legal counsel and was served with two federal subpoenas from the Office of Special Counsel:

 Flown Across the Country